wsherry/SYSC3303_Project/README.md

 Contributions:

-Lexa Minsky
+Lexa Minsky:
-1.Mulithreading between the client and the server 2.UML Class Diagrams
+-Mulithreading between the client and the server
+-UML Class Diagrams

-Ben Bozec
+Ben Bozec:
-1.Implemented the "shut down" functioanlity that shut down a server
+-Implemented the "shut down" functioanlity that shut down a server

-Alan Lin
+Alan Lin:
-1.Command line setup in order to encapsulate a simple userinterface
+-Command line setup in order to encapsulate a simple userinterface

-Pragya Singh
+Pragya Singh:
-1.Steady state file tranfers
+-Steady state file tranfers
-2.State diagrams
+-State diagrams
-3.Read me file
+-Read me file

-Sherry Wang
+Sherry Wang:
-1.Steady state file tranfers
+-Steady state file tranfers
-2.Use case diagrams
+-Use case diagrams

 Project Overview for Iteration 0 and 1:
 The programs allows clients to establish WRQ connections and RRQ connections with the server.
 This is done due to the implementation of steady-state file transfer between the client and the server.
 Ever RRQ the server will respond with specific data block of 0-1 bytes in order to see if a file was written or read from properly respond witha ACK block 0.
 For every WRQ request ther sever will The error simulator will just pass on packets (client to server, and server to client).